 The three pathways of complement activation are the classical pathway, alternative pathway and lectin pathway.
 The complement system is made up of a complex of different proteins.
 Nine different proteins have been recognized, namely C1 to C9.

 C1 is a heat labile component that forms the major bulk of the complement system and consists of 3 sub-proteins, C1q, C1r, C1s which are bound together by calcium.
 C2 is also a heat labile component whereas C3 is a heat stable component that has an ability to combine with yeast cell wall and leads to its inactivation.

-Classical pathway is dependent on 9 proteins acting in a sequence.
+The Classical pathway is dependent on all 9 proteins acting in a sequence.
 It is activated when IgM or IgG combine with the cell membrane in the presence of complement.
-Alternate pathway bypasses the activation of C1, C4 and C2 and directly activates C3.
+The Alternate pathway bypasses the activation of C1, C4 and C2 and directly activates C3.

 The binding of C3b to antigen-antibody complexes, antibody sensitized cells and viruses makes them adhere to cells that possess immune adherence receptors i.e. PML, macrophages, some B-lymphocytes, primate RBCs etc. C1-C5 also enhance the susceptibility to phagocytosis.
 Complement is also responsible for death of tumor cells.

 Type I interferon response

 Interferons are named so because they ‘interfere’ with viral replication.
 They were the first cytokines to be discovered.

 The type I IFN family is made up of many IFN members, single IFN, and subtypes that are present in swine and ovine species.
 Type I interferons induce antiviral responses by binding to a common receptor, the type I IFN/receptor (IFNAR) that is expressed on an extensive array of cell types.
 These are induced quickly and perform a critical role in defense against viral infection.
 At every stage in the life cycle of the virus, they have a defensive role.